 If you are an international applicant to the J.D. program who has earned an undergraduate degree from an institution outside of the United States or Canada, then you must have your records evaluated through the Law School Admission Council’s Credential Assembly Service (CAS).
+An evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and will be incorporated into your CAS report.
+More time is usually required to receive foreign transcripts.
 An undergraduate degree earned outside of the United States or Canada is acceptable for admission if it is determined to be equivalent to an American bachelor’s degree.

 The TOEFL is not required.
 However, you must take the LSAT, and comply with all of the other application requirements.

 International applicants who hold a masters degree may apply to the J.D. program, but they also must follow the regular admission procedures.
 No transfer credits are recognized towards the J.D. degree.
 The program of study is three years of full-time work.